JonnoFTW/htm-models-adelaide/README.md

    * SWARM_CONFIGS_DIR: (`directory`) folder where swarm configurations are stored
    * max_vehicles: (`int`) highest number of vehicles allowed per time period (200 is a good value)

-3. Use `create_swam_config.py` to generate a swarm configuration for the target intersection
-4. Run the swarm using `index.py` to generate the model parameters.
-5. Run the model using `index.py` and evaluate anomaly results
+3. Run the model using `index.py` and evaluate anomaly results

 ##### Engine Arguments